-We have said so many times that we should do a chalk pastel of Harold and the Purple Crayon.
+We have said so many times that we should do a Harold and the Purple Crayon Chalk Art.
 And so we finally did!
 There is just so much you can do with the inspiration from this favorite book!
 We have loved Harold and all his adventures since our Five in a Row days.

 And so, one afternoon this week, we pulled out the chalk pastels.
 Just like Harold, we picked up the purple chalk pastel, and we started drawing.